math-o-matic/math-o-matic/README.md

     &gt; omega_add_one(omega_one) <b>as</b> eq(omega_add(omega_one, omega_one), omega_two)
 }</code></pre>

-The above code produces&hellip;
+This code produces&hellip;

 <p align="center"><img src="https://i.imgur.com/lSWwhW6.png" width="500px"><br>
 <i>A proof of</i> <code>1 + 1 = 2</code></p>

 &hellip;a proof of the equation `1 + 1 = 2`.
 The proof is verified by the math-o-matic program, and the name of the theorem is colored green if the proof is valid.
 The **proof explorer** also shows the individual steps of the proof in a human-readable format.
-The names in green refer to theorems that are already proved, and the symbols in blue are predefined notions.
+Here, green names refer to theorems that are already proved, and blue symbols indicate predefined notions.

 ## Keep reading

 * Find more math-o-matic code in [/math](/math) directory.
 * Refer to the [documentation](https://logico-philosophical.github.io/math-o-matic/docs/build/index.html) to learn how to write proofs.
-* Click on the colored parts of the proof above in the [main page](https://logico-philosophical.github.io/math-o-matic/web/index.html) to jump to definitions.
+* Click on the colored parts of the previous proof in the [main page](https://logico-philosophical.github.io/math-o-matic/web/index.html) to jump to definitions.
 * math-o-matic language support for Visual Studio Code and Sublime Text 3 can be found in [/tools](/tools).

 ## Contributing